ugizashinje/preservevalidcache/README.md

 ```

 Thing with this class is that it needs debug information during runtime, because we need to evaluate cache key after service call.
 In my case
-methods did have complex arguments
+methods did have complex arguments. @Cacheable evaluate keys with spring Expression Language, very easy to implement but you have to be sure
+that you have debug information during runtime of your app.